sdiehl/wiwinwlh/tutorial.md

 Prelude
 -------

 The Prelude is the default standard module.
 The Prelude is imported by default into all Haskell modules unless either there is an explicit import statement for it, or the NoImplicitPrelude extension is enabled.

 The Prelude exports several hundred symbols that are the default datatypes and functions for libraries that use the GHC-issued prelude.
-Many libraries these days do not use the standard prelude.
+Although the Prelude is the default import many libraries these days do not use the standard prelude chosing instead to roll a customm one on a per-project basis or use a off-the shelf prelude from Hackage.

+The Prelude contains common datatype and classes such as [List], [Monad](Monads), [Maybe] and most simple associated functions for manipulating these structures.
+These are the msot foundational programming constructs in Haskell.

 Flags
 -----

+GHC has a wide variety of flags that can be passed to configure different behavior in the compiler.

 Enabling [GHC](https://www.haskell.org/ghc) [compiler
 flags](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/flag-reference.html)